vixus0/blarg/posts/20151028-1300-initial-commit.md

 @tags: python
 @date: 28-10-2015 13.00

-Well every programmer and their gran has a blog now so I guess it is about high time I got on the bandwagon.
+Well every programmer and their has a blog now o I guess it is about high time I got on the bandwagon.
 I'm sure people will want to know exactly what I think about the latest developments in getting assembly in your JavaScript in your thing.

-I looked into using other static site generators before rolling my own, as every good dev does.
-They're all great, really great.
-But you know sometimes you get that odd feeling when you're in an entirely strange place where you don't speak the language and you're not quite sure how anything works?
-Not like you're in danger or anything, just that you want to have a little bit of familiarity so you go and buy pizza or a beer or something because pizza and beer tends to be similar in most places.
-Anyway so I wrote [my own thing][blarg].
-It is _not_ beautiful code but it does the trick (hey, that's Python!)
+After looking into GitHub's Jekyll thing and a bunch of other static site generators, I wrote [my own thing][blarg].
+Why did I bother?
+Because I honestly felt it would be a fun, simple little project.
+As an efficient programmer it felt wrong not using some pre-existing tool but as a regular programmer it felt wrong _not_ to.
+It isn't beautiful code but it does the trick.
+Hey, that's Python!

+> ...there is no point writing code more than once since it is just a waste of time and gets pretty boring.

 ## README